11 Purdeys Way, Rochford, England, SS4 1ND

 What Is Relevant Life Insurance?

-Relevant Life Insurance lets your limited company pay for life cover—not you personally.
+Relevant Life Insurance allows your limited company to pay for life cover rather than you personally.

-It’s an HMRC-approved, tax-efficient policy that protects your family while helping your business save money.
+It’s an HMRC-approved, tax-efficient policy designed to protect your family while helping your business save money.

-• ✅ Save up to 49% in tax versus personal life cover
+• Save up to 49% in tax compared with personal life cover

-• No Benefit-in-Kind tax for employees or directors
+• No Benefit-in-Kind tax for directors or employees

 • Premiums paid by the company – usually classed as an allowable business expense

-• Payout goes directly to your family via a discretionary trust
+• Payout goes directly to your family via a discretionary trust, outside of your estate

 What Does Relevant Life Insurance Cover?